 - Revised policies in collaboration with our people to ensure they are relevant and understood;

-- Implemented a number of new initiatives to improve communication across the business and to foster a more transparent and safer 'Speak Out' culture;
+- Implemented a number of new initiatives to improve communication across the business and to foster a more transparent and safer 'Speak Out' culture, including our Disclosure Service which is available to all our people and alumni; and

 - Mobilised the work to ensure our governance structures and culture are aligned to our strategic vision.